Team-Tea-Time/laravel-filer/readme.md

-**Note: this package is under active development.
-While it should be completely functional, caution is advised and you might wish to wait until the first release is pushed out.
-Until then, things are likely to change and possibly break as features are added or altered.**

-If you encounter any issues or have a suggestion, please [create an issue](https://github.com/Team-Tea-Time/laravel-filer/issues/new).

-Please also be aware that this package **is not** designed to handle uploading or image manipulation.
+Please be aware that this package **is not** designed to handle uploading or image manipulation.
 It's simply designed to compliment other packages and tools that already exist in Laravel.
 If you're looking for a more feature-complete attachments solution, take a look at [CodeSleeve/stapler](https://github.com/CodeSleeve/stapler).

 ## Installation